The FCC has recently clarified it the rules regarding HIPAA and patient telephone calls, but fails to properly consider automated telephone calls.

 • If a message be left on an answering machine, patients should be provided with a toll-free telephone number to contact their healthcare provider.

-The FCC´s Declaratory Ruling and Order to clarify the rules regarding HIPAA and patient telephone calls also covers the provision of prior express consent by a third party, such as when a patient is incapacitated.
-If consent cannot be provided by a patient due to incapacity, the FCC will allow a third party to provide that consent on the patient’s behalf.
+The FCC´s Declaratory Ruling and Order to clarify the rules regarding HIPAA and patient telephone calls also covers the provision of prior consent by an authorized third party, such as when a patient is incapacitated.
+If consent cannot be provided by a patient due to incapacity, the FCC will allow an authorized third party to provide that consent on the patient’s behalf.
 Should a patient recover the ability to provide consent personally, the consent provided by the third party would no longer be valid and the healthcare provider would be required to obtain consent from the patient themselves.

 HIPAA Compliant Automated Calls to Patients